 A kidnapping involving the winners of the first ever state lottery leads Doctor Blake into a shady world of greed and envy.
 At home, Lucien has a surprise for Jean.

-When a solider is killed during a routine training exercise, Doctor Blake finds himself at the Ballarat Military Base facing his old nemesis Major Derek Alderton.
+When a young soldier is killed during a routine training exercise, Doctor Blake finds himself at the Ballarat Military Base and again facing his old nemesis, Major Derek Alderton.
+Meanwhile, Blake is distracted by a missing persons’ case, which is looking more like murder, and soon finds answers in a place he least expects.

-When a reporter’s body is discovered on the 18th hole at the local golf course, Blake is called in to investigate.
+When a reporter’s body is discovered on the 18th hole at the local golf course, Blake is called in to investigate whether an errant ball killed the man or whether he was the victim of foul play.
+He’ll soon discover a web of intrigue, embezzlement and blackmail leading back to The Courier newspaper.